Odeon North Finchley

 The Odeon Theatre was one of the original Odeon’s built for Oscar Deutsch’s Odeon Theatres Ltd. chain.
-It opened on 14th October 1935 with Jeanette McDonald in "Naughty Marietta".
-Located on the east side of High Road North Finchley, at the northern end of the main shopping centre and verging on the boundry with the next neghborhood to the north, Whetstone
+It opened on 14th October 1935 with Jeanette MacDonald in "Naughty Marietta".
+Actress/film star Anna Sten appeared ‘in person’ and The Sommerfield Orchestra were on the stage.
+Located on the east side of High Road North Finchley, at the northern end of the main Finchley shopping district and verging on the boundry with the next neghborhood to the north, Whetstone.

 The Odeon had a 270 feet long facade, taking the entire block which extended along the High Road between the corner of Mayfield Avenue and the corner of Friern Watch Avenue.
 Behind the facade, the auditorium lays parallel to the High Road and had a small car park at each end behind the shop units.
 The two wings of shops with flats above, were on each side of the central entrance.
 The entire facade was faced with cream faiance tiles.